elysiajs/documentation/docs/essential/structure.md

 However, there are several concern from trying to adapt an MVC pattern [(Model-View-Controller)](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) with Elysia, and found it's hard to decouple and handle types.

-This page is a guide to on how to use Elysia with MVC pattern but can be adapted to any coding pattern you like.
+This page is a guide to on how to follows Elysia structure best practice combined with MVC pattern but can be adapted to any coding pattern you like.

 ## Controller
 1 Elysia instance = 1 controller.